Richard Abanes: Career

-As of 2010, in addition to being an active author/journalist, Abanes was again working in the field of show business as a singer, dancer, and actor.
+In 2010, Abanes ceased his activities as an author/journalist to again work in the field of show business as a singer, dancer, and actor.
 In July of that year, he performed the role of Judas in Jesus Christ Superstar with Rockford's Bonzi Productions.
 Abanes has since appeared on New York stages in a production "Song of Solomon" (written by Andrew Beall & Neil Van Leeuwen), "Yes!
 The Musical" (originally produced in showcase form by The Duke Ellington Center for the Arts), and "Pearl: The Musical" (based on the life of Pearl Bailey).
 In this latter show (directed by Tony Award winner, Ben Harney), Abanes played multiple roles including entertainment legends Bob Hope, Johnny Mercer, Frank Sinatra, and Andy Williams.
 He was most recently seen in 2022 in the Off-Broadway producer's staged reading of the new musical, "Goodbye New York," by Andrew Beall, Evan McCormick, and David Don Miller (see "Goodbye, New York" from Broadway World).

-As of 2023, Abanes was still working in the entertainment industry not only as a performer, but also as a playwright.
-His first play, "Five Women," is currently in production under the guidance of New York producer, Jay Michaels.
-His first musical, "Carly," is slated to be produced and staged in New York by late 2023/early 2024.
+As of 2023, Abanes was still working in the entertainment industry not only as a performer, but also as a playwright, composer, and lyricist.
+His first play, "The Art of Life," is currently in the process of being produced as a full production.
+A staged public reading of the play took place on April 5, 2024, in New York.
+Its cast included several Broadway performers, as well as Gracie McGraw, the daughter of Tim McGraw and Faith Hill.
+Richie's first musical, "Carly," is in the process of being written.